kskalvar/docker-port-check/README.md

-# Docker Port Check using DockerToolbox 17.07.0-ce and Virtualbox 6.0
+# Docker Port Check using DockerToolbox 17.07.0-ce and Virtualbox 6.0 on WIN 7

 #### Needed a really simple way to check port access on a docker machine before starting up applications, etc.  Docker has a nice hello-world to insure your docker machine is up and running and this helps to insure you're ok with the ports as well.